Petroleum Act 1862: Aftermath

 Following the passage of the Act local authorities placed advertisements in local newspapers to inform keepers of petroleum of the provisions and consequences of the 1862 Act.
 These included: that no more than 40 gallons may be stored; that none should be kept within 50 yards of a dwelling house or a building used as a store; that sellers of petroleum should hold a license issued by the local authority.
 For example, the Metropolitan Board of Works placed adverts to this effect in the London Daily News on 9, 16 and 23 October 1862.
 Traders also placed advertisements identifying that they had obtained a licence.

 The demand for petroleum continued to grow; the trade was mainly based in London and Liverpool.
 In 1869 it was estimated that there were 780,000 gallons (3,546 m3) of petroleum stored in London.

-The original Petroleum Act of 1862 was found to be defective.
+The original Petroleum Act 1862 was found to be defective.
 A Parliamentary Committee on Fire Protection was established in 1867, to 'inquire into the existing legislative provisions for the protection of life and property against fires in the United Kingdom, and as to the best means for ascertaining the causes and preventing the frequency of fires'.
 Evidence given to the committee indicated that the Petroleum Act 1862 was inoperative; one of the committee's four recommendation was that the existing law should be amended to correct this deficiency.
 This was enacted through the provisions of the Petroleum Act 1868.

-The Petroleum Act 1862 was repealed by the Petroleum Act 1871 (Section 17).
+The Petroleum Act 1862 was repealed by section 17 and schedule 2 of the Petroleum Act 1871.